trynaeat/kingfisher-scripts/util/frames_2_code/README.md

 Each color described above is a 3 byte hex integer.
 From left to right the bytes are the R, G, and B channels.

 Each rect is a 4 byte hex integer.
 From left to right the bytes are X, Y, Width, Height.

+## Limitations
+If you read the data format bit above you'll notice X, Y, Width, Height are all stored in 1 byte.
+That means at most they can store a value from 0-255, in other words it can only work on images of size 255x255 or less (8x8 monitor in Stormworks)